-In this chapter you’ll configure, build, and flash your device firmware—which will allow your device to connect your Wi-Fi network and to AWS IoT Core.
+In this chapter you’ll configure, build, and flash your device firmware—which will allow your device to connect to your Wi-Fi network and to AWS IoT Core.
 In order to connect and communicate to AWS IoT Core, you need to configure your device with Wi-Fi credentials and the URL of your AWS IoT endpoint.
 Establishing a secure MQTT connection is simplified with the AWS IoT Device SDK for Embedded C and the pre-provisioned secure hardware certificates in the on-board Microchip ATECC608 Trust&GO.
-With the secure element, you do not need to retrieve certificates from AWS IoT Core or generate your own to connect.
-The connectivity libraries in the AWS IoT Device SDK for Embedded C simplifies connectivity and access to AWS IoT services and features.
+With the secure element, you do not need to retrieve certificates from AWS IoT Core, or generate your own, to connect.
+The connectivity libraries in the AWS IoT Device SDK for Embedded C simplify connectivity and access to AWS IoT services and features.

 Configuration of your source code is handled through Kconfig.
 Kconfig is the same configuration system used by the Linux kernel and helps simplify available configuration options (symbols) into a tree structure.